A concussion-protection guide for parents

 Breathing and fit aren't comfort features.
 They're why it works in a real game.

 The best mouthguard in the world does nothing in the equipment bag.
-Protection only counts if the athlete actually keeps it in — through four quarters, while talking to a coach, while gassed in the third period.
+Protection only counts if the athlete keeps it in, through four quarters and into the third period when they're gassed.
 That's the single biggest reason retail mouthguards underperform their lab numbers: they come out.

-A stable lower-jaw appliance helps on both fronts.
-It holds the airway behind the tongue more open under exertion, so breathing stays efficient67 — and an athlete who can breathe and talk doesn't yank the guard out every other play.
-Comfort drives compliance, and compliance is what turns a lab result into a real-game result.
-A $20 boil-and-bite that gets spat out the moment it's inconvenient isn't protecting anyone in the moment that counts.
+A stable lower-jaw appliance holds the airway behind the tongue more open under exertion, so breathing stays efficient67 and the athlete isn't yanking the guard out to catch a breath.
+Comfort drives compliance, and compliance is what turns a lab number into a real-game result.

-If you want the airway and performance side in more depth, we have a separate page: Jaw Alignment and Athletic Performance.
+Want the airway and performance side in more depth?
+See Jaw Alignment and Athletic Performance.

 So what do you actually look for?
 Fit, thickness, and whether they'll keep it in.

 Here's the sentence the whole page builds toward: the protective effect only holds if the mouthguard is custom-fitted with adequate thickness at the back teeth.
 That's the one variable separating a mouthguard that does the job from one your kid loses interest in by week three.
-When you're evaluating any device — ours or anyone's — those are the three questions: Is it custom-fitted?
+When you're comparing mouthguards for concussion protection, ours or anyone's, those are the three questions: Is it custom-fitted?
 Is it thick enough where the force concentrates?
 Will the athlete actually keep it in?

 NeuroGuard+ lower-jaw mandibular-stabilization appliance, custom-fabricated from a home impression.

-NeuroGuard+ is engineered around exactly those three: a lower-jaw appliance built from a dental impression, pressure-laminated to the thickness the protective research points to, with retention that survives contact, talking, and chewing.
-A retail boil-and-bite isn't held to any of that — not by the maker, not by the league, not by the kid chewing on it at practice.
-That gap is the whole difference between a referee's checkbox and a brain-protection appliance.
-The orofacial-injury research reaches the same fit-quality conclusion in its own domain9.
+NeuroGuard+ is engineered around exactly those three: built from a dental impression, pressure-laminated to the thickness the research points to, with retention that survives contact and chewing.
+A retail boil-and-bite isn't held to any of that.
+That's the whole difference between a referee's checkbox and a brain-protection appliance9.
+Want the full shopping list?
+Work through the concussion-protection buyer guide or the quick mouthguard buying checklist.

 "Is this actually proven?"